ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ################

 * ``ChannelType``: The configuration used to create the OpenFlow channel.
-Users can select between a single shared CSMA connection, of dedicated connection between the controller and each switch, using CSMA or point-to-point links.
+Users can select between a single shared CSMA connection, or dedicated connection between the controller and each switch, using CSMA or point-to-point links.

-* ``ChannelDataRate``: The data rate to be used for the OpenFlow channel.
+* ``ChannelDataRate``: The data rate to be used for the OpenFlow channel links.

 OFSwitch13StatsCalculator
 #########################